shakir-chen/Scripts/help-doc/linux-problem.md

 3. plugin help general => ?
     + :PluginStatus

+#### VIM Error
+1. -xclipboard not enabled
+sudo apt-get install vim-gtk
+if not succeed
+    which vim, check if it is installed in /usr/bin if vim @ /usr/local/bin/
+        rm it /usr/local/bin/ and /usr/local/share/

 ### 2. Quick SSH Connect(store password and session)
 Generate a public key locally and send it to server